-Twitter for Authors: How to Build your Platform & Connect with Writers and Readers
+Twitter for Authors: How to Build your Platform to Connect with Writers and Readers

 If you’re a busy author, Twitter might seem like a chaotic jungle.
 But with its short-form content, videos, and over 330 million active users monthly, Twitter is one amongst the popular social media platforms.
 Apart from that, it is a great way to promote your book and yourself as a writer and get noticed.